Skip to main content

 Layer 3: Network and transport fingerprints (durable)

 TLS fingerprinting captures the structure of the TLS ClientHello: cipher suite ordering, extension list, elliptic curve preferences.
-Every distinct TLS stack has a characteristic fingerprint, sometimes called a JA3 or JA4 hash.
+Every distinct TLS stack has a characteristic fingerprint, sometimes called a TLS handshake fingerprint or TLS handshake fingerprint hash.
 Chromium headless has a different fingerprint from user-installed Chrome, which differs from Firefox, which differs from Safari.

 HTTP/2 fingerprinting does the same at the HTTP layer: frame ordering, SETTINGS parameters, WINDOW_UPDATE values, and header ordering all reflect the client implementation.
 A headless Chromium session that patches its user-agent to look like Chrome on macOS still sends HTTP/2 frames in a pattern that matches the Chromium headless build, not the desktop build.